axelerant/testimonials-widget/readme.txt

 = Testimonials Widget Premium Plugin Features =

-Testimonials Widget Premium extends the Testimonials Widget plugin with additional selection options, caching, excerpts, shortcodes and more.
-[Purchase Testimonials Widget Premium](http://aihr.us/wordpress/testimonials-widget-premium/) plugin for WordPress.
-In using it, You'll not be sorry.
+Testimonials Widget Premium plugin extends the best [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/) plugin for WordPress with [caching, excerpts, filters, read more links](http://aihr.us/wordpress/testimonials-widget-premium/), more selection options, and advanced capabilities like selecting posts, pages and other custom post types as testimonials.
+The Testimonials Widget plugin allows you to display rotating content, portfolio, quotes, showcase, or other text with images on your WordPress blog.

+In using Testimonials Widget Premium, you'll not be sorry.

 * Alternate destinations for "Read more" links
 * Built-in update notification